httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 accessing the representation.
 Such an attack consumes the resources of both endpoints.
 See also {{digest-and-content-location}}.

-`Digest` SHOULD always be used over a connection which provides integrity at the transport layer that protects HTTP fields.
+`Digest` SHOULD always be used over a connection that provides integrity at the transport layer that protects HTTP fields.

 A `Digest` field using NOT RECOMMENDED digest-algorithms SHOULD NOT be used in